-Student photo identification cards are issued upon initial registration at the College by the office of Campus Security.
+Student photo identification cards are issued upon initial registration at the College by the office of Campus Safety.
 Identification cards grant a student use of the Gannett-Tripp Library, the Nathenson Computer Center, the Campus Center pool tables; free admission to Elmira College theatre productions (student only), and student rates to Elmira College home athletic events (for the student and immediate family members).
 The card is also affixed with a magnetic strip, making it possible for students to participate in a Dining Services meal plan.
 This I.D. card may not be used as a charge card on campus.
-There is a fee of \$25 for replacing lost or damaged cards.
+There is a few of \$25 for replacing lost cards and a \$5.00 replacement charge for cards with visible damage.
 The student identification card must be presented upon the request of a College official.